dapepe/backpack/README.md

 Backpack has been used in a variety of projects, where customers needed a simple way to enter data or to add content for various web applications, such as online shops, service portals or web sites.

+If you need information on commercial support or licensing, please contact us at [info@zeyos.com](mailto:info@zeyos.com).

 Contributing